 Christ didn't use the words of Matthew 18 or Paul the words of 1 Corinthians 6 to provide a platform for people to continue abuse or to escape justice.

 Shouldn't they just forgive until 70 times 7?

-No. The scriptural principles demonstrated by our Father's forgiveness of us is that forgiveness follows repentance (e.g. Luke 17:3), but not just repentance - also restitution and recompense.
+No. It is not our place to require this of them.
+The scriptural principles demonstrated by our Father's forgiveness of us is that forgiveness follows repentance (e.g. Luke 17:3), but not just repentance - also restitution and recompense.
 But who are we to accept repentance when we are not the person sinned against?
-A John the Baptist says in Matt 3:8, "Bring forth therefore fruits meet for repentance".
-It is the person sinned against's prerogative to asses whether there are indeed fruits meet for repentance not ours.
-In situations of domestic abuse and many other situations, we should not expect that we know the extent of the abuse perpetrated against them.
-For them to disclose many of them is extremely shameful.
-Some of them may have resulted, for instance, in post-traumatic conditions that mean that the memories have been suppressed and that they are unable to mention them.
+John the Baptist says in Matt 3:8, "Bring forth therefore fruits meet for repentance".
+It is the person sinned against's prerogative to asses whether there are indeed fruits meet for repentance.
+Again, it is not our place to to this.
+In situations of domestic abuse and many other situations, we should not expect that we know the extent of the abuse perpetrated against someone else.
+For them to disclose many of those abuses would be extremely shameful.
+Some of them may have resulted, for instance, in post-traumatic conditions that mean that the memories have been suppressed and that they are unable or unwilling to mention them.
 In any case, we have no right to be told, and we must respect the dignity of the person whose life is almost always destroyed by the abuse.

 "Crocodile tears" are the normal response of abusers who use it to successfully manipulate families, friends and whole ecclesias, often vilifying the victims whilst pleading their case as sinners who just made "one little mistake" - usually the gross sin that found them out or the straw that broke the camel's back.
 The pattern of behaviour over many years, if not long relationships, may include all the unChristlike behaviours listed in the Domestic Violence Power and Control Wheel, for example and rarely, if ever, is it fully confessed.